madeinoz67/omiocnc-x6-2200epl/docs/pcb/index.md

 The problem with Vbits are the width of cut can vary due to copper layer variation, how level your machine is and how deep you cut and is why I go for lower angle cutters of 10-30Degrees and shallow cuts.
 #### Example

-These two images below are for the WOC or bit width calibration within the Copper-cam, i.e. bits are not normally the size they are suppose to be so the diameter is tweaked in the cutting software, when the upper traces = the lower gaps it means that the size in the software is correct.
+These two images below are for the WOC or bit width calibration within the Copper-cam, i.e. bits are not normally the size they are suppose to be so the diameter is tweaked in the cutting software, when the upper traces = the lower gaps it means that the bit size in the software is set correctly.

 Smallest track size on Left of screen is 1mil (1 thousand of inch) also I don't yet have my step-over dialled in and hence why I have some copper artefacts left because of the difference between the advertised cutter size VS calibrated cutter size.